Thinklab-SJTU/R3Det_Tensorflow/README.md

     author={Yang, Xue and Yan, Junchi and Yang, Xiaokang and Tang, Jin and Liao, Wenglong and He, Tao}, journal={arXiv preprint arXiv:2004.13316},
     year={2020}
 }

+@inproceedings{yang2019scrdet,
+    title={SCRDet: Towards More Robust Detection for Small, Cluttered and Rotated Objects}, author={Yang, Xue and Yang, Jirui and Yan, Junchi and Zhang, Yue and Zhan, Tengfei and Guo, Zhi and Xian, Sun and Fu, Kun}, booktitle={Proc.
+ICCV},
+    year={2019}
+}

 @inproceedings{xia2018dota,